USEPA/WNTR/documentation/resultsobject.rst

 * Leak demand (only when the WNTRSimulator is used)
 * Head
 * Pressure
 * Quality (only when the EpanetSimulator is used.
-Water age, tracer percent, or chemical concentration is stored, depending on the mode of water quality mode)
+Water age, tracer percent, or chemical concentration is stored, depending on the mode of water quality analysis)

 For example, node results generated with the EpanetSimulator have the following keys: